 The RSK file is a single file database based on SQLite that allows us to have large files with high-speed access to any part of the dataset.
-They can be read directly in Matlab with our toolkit RSKtools, or exported to Excel, OceanDataView[®], or text files.
+RSK files have different types and versions, which reflect historical changes to the underlying dataset structure.
+To upgrade the version of an older RSK file, go to File info tab.